-the needed market infrastructure.
+&lt;sup>12Included in Ishii and others (2006) is material on the mechanics of foreign exchange intervention, which can be seen as providing a partial answer to the IEO's concerns that IMF staff are not equipped to give practical advice on intervention and other practical exchange rate issues, including how to develop the needed market infrastructure.
 In any case, it is not entirely clear that the staff should be experts in the nitty-gritty of exchange rate intervention, which is highly country and institution dependent.
-It is probably better in this area for the Fund to help the central bank of the concerned country to obtain technical assistance from a central bank that is or has been in a similar situation.
+It is probably better in this area for the IMF to help the central bank of the concerned country to obtain technical assistance from a central bank that is or has been in a similar situation.
 This was attempted in the Indonesian program in 1997, but it became clear there that the forces moving the exchange rate were too powerful to be stemmed by intervention alone, however sophisticated it might be.

-&lt;sup>12 I have avoided using the Calvo-Reinhart term "fear of floating", preferring rather to try to explain why countries often intervene.
+&lt;sup>13I have avoided using the Calvo-Reinhart term "fear of floating," preferring rather to try to explain why countries often intervene.